Frequently Asked Questions

 If I am a cash patient, how long would it take to get a consultation appointment and how soon would I be able to have the surgery?

-You can attend the seminar on a Thursday and can then schedule an initial consultation in one of our clinics.
+Please call to schedule an initial consultation in one of our clinics.
 Psychology and nutritionist evaluations are mandatory and depending on medical history, there may be additional requirements.
 We do our best to meet all of our patients’ timeline requests; barring any other health issue, the typical amount of time would be around three weeks.

 Coverage for surgical management of morbid obesity, when medically indicated, varies among insurance carriers and the plan offered by the employer through the insurance carrier.
 We accept Medicare patients and are in-network with all major insurance companies.
 We recommend you read over our pre-surgery information in regards to contacting your insurance company and asking the right questions.